bitExpert/disco/docs/advanced/bean-post-processor.md

 }
 ```

-Disco will call every post processor for every new bean instance created.
+Techno will call every post processor for every new bean instance created.
 In case of a singleton bean the call for each post processor will happen once,
 in case of a lazy bean the call will happen when the "real" instance gets
 created.
-Disco will manage this all for you.
+Techno will manage this all for you.